salsify/ember-cli-pact/README.md

 In the "people API" examples above, for instance, we reference an `'a person exists'` provider state that takes `id` and `name` parameters.
 This provider state allows the consumer to ensure that a person record with the given details exists prior to actually testing the given interaction.

-By default, calling `this.given(name, params)` only adds a record of the desired provided state to the interaction under test, but some mock providers may also take calls to `given` into account.
+By default, calling `given(name, params)` only adds a record of the desired provided state to the interaction under test, but some mock providers may also take calls to `given` into account.
 For instance, the [Mirage mock provider](#mirage) expects you to register a callback that will be executed when a given provider state is added, allowing you to make the corresponding change to your Mirage server state, e.g. `server.create('person', params)`.

 *Note*: version 2 of the Pact Specification only allows for a single provider state per interaction, and it doesn't support supplying parameters to that state.
 Given this, if you're working with a provider that verifies using Pact v2, you may need to have a larger set of provider states that encode specific hard coded information in their description.